 Brown, Red, or Black rice

 Vegetables in general

-Watch your carbs intake: Eat non-fruit and non-vegetables carbs before and after exercise as it’s the best time to optimise the body’s carbohydrate tolerance.
+Watch your carbs intake: Eat non-fruit and non-vegetables carbs before and after exercise as it’s the best time to optimize the body’s carbohydrate tolerance.

-Consume oily fish: improves body composition and protect from heart disease, cancer, diabetes and more.
+Consume oily fish: improves body composition and protects from heart disease, cancer, diabetes, and more.